PINS Project

 Meet Pearl

 Pearl joined PCT in 2021.
-She is our forum Treasurer and Project Lead for PINS 1 and will be for PINS 2.
+She is our forum Treasurer and Project Lead for PINS.

 Pearl was interested in the PINS project because she strongly believes as a community we can be much more inclusive by just making some changes to how we do things including at school.
 Pearl has 2 children with SEND.